-"From every wound there is a scar, and every scar tells a story.
+"From every wound there is a scar, and every scar tells a

 A story says, I survived." - Fr.
 Craig Scott